-Kurima Island is a small island located to the southwest of Miyako Island with a perimeter of approximately 9km.
-While the island stands alone, it is easily accessible by car across the Kurima Bridge with Yonaha Maehama Beach to the side.
-With a length of approximately 1,690m, Kurima Bridge connects the islands in a straight line, and when viewed from above, the sea surrounding Miyako will surely take your breath away.
-On sunny days, you can enjoy the beautiful gradience of the Miyako Blue at its prime.
-There is one village on the east side of the island while the rest is mostly cultivated land.
-Despite being an island beyond the islands, more people are relocating to the island because of the convenience it offers, as well as the dream to live on a remote island.
+Kurima Island is a small island located to the southwest of Miyako Island with a circumference of roughly 9 kilometers.
+Even though it is an island, it is easily accessible by car across the Kurima Bridge located close to Yonaha Maehama Beach.
+With a length of 1,690 meters, Kurima Bridge connects the islands in a straight line, and when viewed from above, the sea surrounding Miyako is truly impressive.
+On sunny days you can enjoy the beautiful gradience of the Miyako Blue in its prime.
+There is one village on the east side of the island, while the remainder is mostly cultivated land.
+Despite being separated from the larger Miyako islands, more people are relocating to Kurima Island because of the convenience it offers, as well as fulfilling their dream to live on a remote island.
 In recent years, fashionable cafés and sundry shops have opened, and the island’s popularity amongst tourists is growing rapidly.

-The building with an orange roof at the eastern end of the island is a three-story observatory modeled after the Ryugu Castle, as its name suggests.
-It can be easily spotted by looking towards Kurima Island from Yonaha Maehama Beach on Miyako Island, as it is an observatory that stands out quite a bit.
-While you can obviously get an impressive panoramic view of the Kurima Bridge as well as the gradience of the Miyako Blue as it extends across the sea to Yonaha Maehama Beach, you can also see the entire island from the other side, making it the first sightseeing location you would want to visit when you set foot on Kurima Island.
+The building with an orange roof at the eastern-end of the island is a three-story observatory modeled after the Ryugu Castle, as its name suggests.
+As a prominent observatory, it can be easily spotted by looking towards Kurima Island from Yonaha Maehama Beach on Miyako Island.
+The observatory offers an impressive panoramic view of the Kurima Bridge, and a great perspective on the changing gradient of the Miyako Blue as it extends across the sea to Yonaha Maehama Beach.
+It is also possible to see the entire island from this point, making it the first sightseeing location you would want to visit when you set foot on Kurima Island.

-Many cafés and sundry shops have opened on Kurima Island over the past few years.
-While it is a small island, there are various stores, from fashionable cafés offering menus featuring local vegetables and fruit to shops selling miscellaneous goods made from materials collected on the island.
-There are also souvenirs filled with ecological ideas unique to small islands with few supplies, such as the Shisa made using red roof tiles discarded from old traditional houses.
-The island offers the chance to forget about the time and find your favorite shop.
+While only a small island, a wide variety of shops have opened on Kurima Island in recent years, including fashionable cafés offering menus featuring local fruits and vegetables, as well as shops selling miscellaneous goods made from materials collected on the island.
+You can also find souvenirs based on eco-friendly ideas unique to small islands with few supplies, such as the Shisa made using red roof tiles discarded from old traditional houses.
+The island offers the chance to take a bit of time out and explore the various options till you find your favorite shop.

 While the eastern coast of Kurima Island facing Miyako Island consists of a high cliff, there are several beaches on the west coast.
 Among them, Nagamahama Beach is known for its spectacular sunset view.
-Although the entrance to the beach is difficult to find with all of the vegetation located between the beach and village, the sense of excitement at arrival is like no other, and it feels like the perfect hideaway beach.
+Although the entrance to the beach is difficult to locate amongst all the vegetation to be found between the beach and village, the sense of excitement at arrival is like no other, and it feels like the perfect hideaway beach.
 There is nothing to block the scenery in front of you to the west, making it the best location for viewing the sunset over the horizon.

 By air : None